Greens of Serbia

-In early 2014 the ZS had signed political cooperation with the New Democratic Party, a political fraction of the Democratic Party led by its former leader and the nation's president Boris Tadić.
+In early 2014 the Zeleni had signed political cooperation with the New Democratic Party, a political fraction of the Democratic Party led by its former leader and the nation's president Boris Tadić.
 Originally agreeing to form a political cooperation and jointly go at the forthcoming 2014 elections, by mid-February 2014 the NDS had collectively joined the Greens, who chose a new Statute, program and Tadić as their party leader, officially preregistering under the name New Democratic Party–Greens.
 On 14 June 2014, the New Democratic Party seceded and became independent political party, so the name of the party was changed again to "Greens of Serbia".
+Since 2016, it has allied itself with the Socialist Party of Serbia and United Serbia.

 History

-Greens of Serbia
+2007–2011

 The Greens of Serbia was established on 14 September 2007.
 In March 2010 they finished re-registration process by collecting 13,500 signatures.
-The Greens of Serbia are organized in local and municipal units named movements.
+The Greens of Serbia are organised in local and municipal units named movements.
 There are over 80 movements established throughout Serbia.

 Activities of the Greens of Serbia are directed towards the development of Serbia as a democratic and prosperous country in the European Union.
 Actions and plans of the Greens of Serbia lean on the experience of other green parties throughout Europe and the world.
 That means environmental protection, promotion of the sustainable development of the society, development of the new perspectives in the European Union, support for the dialogue and conflict prevention and participation in the development of the alternative global cooperation forums together with other green parties.